Dec 13, 2023

 Plenty allows you to connect all your retirement-designated accounts to our platform and view them in one place.
 This includes your personal savings, 401k, IRA, brokerage accounts, and more.

-We'll show you how they grow, and set goals to track your progress.
-We can also forecast how much you might be able to save over time, and ask questions to give you an estimated target to show whether you're on track or not.
+We'll show you how they grow and set goals to track your progress.
+We can also forecast how much you might be able to save over time and ask questions to give you an estimated target to show whether you're on track or not.
 And if you’re not, we’re there with expert advice to get you back on track.

 Retirement planning may seem overwhelming, but a little goes a long way.
 Especially over a long time.
 See what you can do to increase the amount you contribute to your 401k, save what you can in an additional investment account, and let compound interest do the rest.